Hashir-Jamil/LongBox/LOG.md

     Group (All Members): Discussed the ITR2 submission, also started with the ITR3 planning document and divided user stories and refactoring task amongst the group members.
     Ahan and Hashir: Refatored controller of authentication frame to a seperate class, also incorporated UserService class to the refactored code.
+    Eric: added table models, panel, and logic for all time trending.
+Refactored trending page.

 ## Tuesday, March 12th, 2024